RenatoFranca/pokemon-cc/README.md

 ## Next steps

-This is a new project, there was not much time available and as expected it needs a lot of improvements:
+This is a new project and as expected it needs improvements:

 - Unit tests
 - ~~Favorite option~~